tanchongmin/agentjo/README.md

 - Collaborators welcome

 ### Acknowledgements
-- Supported by Simbian from Feb 2024 to Oct 15, 2024
+- Supported by Simbian AI from Feb 2024 to Oct 15, 2024

 ## How do I use this?
 1. Download package via command line ```pip install taskgen-ai```